Ear Wax Softener

 • Do not share your ear drops with anyone else.
 Sharing may result in the spread of germs and infection

-It is also wise to check with a health professional whether softening drops can actually be used.
+It is also wise to check with a health professional whether softening drops should actually be used.
 You may have a condition which makes the use of softening drops unsafe (such as a hole in the eardrum or an ear infection).

-Why Earworx Recommends the Use of Softening Drops
+Why Earworx Recommends Ear Wax Softening Drops

 • Softening drops used prior to manual removal usually assist in a quicker and more gentle removal of wax.